 The BSPC Rapporteurs on Green Growth and Energy Efficiency, Cecilie Tenfjord-Toftby (Sweden) and Oleg Nilov (Russian Federation), will follow and report on the development in this field and the implementation of the recommendations of the BSPC Working Group on Green Growth and Energy Efficiency (2011-2013).

 The Strategy and Work Programme contains the strategic goals and priorities agreed in the Standing Committee for the current year of the respective presidency.
-The current Strategy and Work Programme 2018-2019 under the Norwegian Presidency (http://www.bspc.net/bspc-work-programme-2018-2019/) was unanimously approved by the BSPC in Mariehamn on 28 August 2018 and confirmed unchanged by the Standing Committee in Trondheim on 13 November 2018.
+The current Strategy and Work Programme 2019-2020 under the Lithuanian Presidency (https://www.bspc.net/bspc-work-programme-2019-2020-adopted/) was unanimously approved by the BSPC in Oslo on 27 August 2019.

 The BSPC Website (http://bspc.net) is a central conduit for disseminating news and information on BSPC’s organization, activities and results, as well as a dynamic archive to BSPC documents and opinions.